 - Elucidate the causal mechanisms that underlie autism, ADHD, ID and epilepsy

 - Develop new strategies for prevention and treatment of autism, ADHD, ID and epilepsy

 - Deliver novel biomarkers to guide early diagnosis, stratification and treatment monitoring

 - Open-up new avenues for research in autism, ADHD, ID, and epilepsy

 This will ultimately benefit people with neurodevelopmental conditions, improving their long-term outcomes.

-Sixteen partners of Germany, the UK, France, Belgium, the Netherlands, Sweden and Switzerland are closely collaborating in this international research programme, coordinated by Radboud University in the Netherlands.
-Autism-Europe co-leads the work in Dissemination, Communication, Exploitation and IPR; and contributes to Ethics and Training.
+Sixteen partners from Germany, United Kingdom, France, Belgium, the Netherlands, Sweden and Switzerland are closely collaborating in this international research programme, coordinated by Radboud University from the Netherlands.
+Autism-Europe co-leads the work on Dissemination, Communication, Exploitation and IPR; and contributes to Ethics and Training.